 Location.
 33° 14.665′ N, 97° 29.992′ W. Marker is in Decatur, Texas, in Wise County.
 Marker is at the intersection of U.S. 380 and Renshaw-Beal Road (County Highway 2311), on the right when traveling east on U.S. 380.
 Touch for map.
 Marker is in this post office area: Decatur TX 76234, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Old Campsite of Jesse and Frank James (a few steps from this marker); Texas Tourist Camp Complex (approx. 4.7 miles away); Old Stone Prison (approx. 5 miles away); Wise County Messenger (approx. 5.1 miles away); Captain George W. Stevens (approx. 5.1 miles away); Randolph Vesey (approx. 5.1 miles away); Charles Vernon Terrell (approx. 5.1 miles away); Wise County War Memorial (approx. 5.1 miles away).
 Touch for a list and map of all markers in Decatur.

 Credits.
-This page was last revised on September 26, 2017.
-This page originally submitted on September 20, 2017, by James R. Murray of Elkton, Florida.
-This page has been viewed 281 times since then and 62 times this year.
+This page was last revised on August 3, 2020.
+It was originally submitted on September 20, 2017, by James R. Murray of Elkton, Florida.
+This page has been viewed 427 times since then and 22 times this year.
 Last updated on September 21, 2017, by James R. Murray of Elkton, Florida.
-Photo 1. submitted on September 21, 2017, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.
+Photos: 1. submitted on August 2, 2020, by Kayla Harper of Dallas, Texas.
+2. submitted on September 21, 2017, by James R. Murray of Elkton, Florida.
+3. submitted on August 2, 2020, by Kayla Harper of Dallas, Texas. • Bill Pfingsten was the editor who published this page.